Tel Aviv Museum of Art: History

-The Tel Aviv Museum of Art was established in 1932 in a building that was the home of Tel Aviv's first mayor, Meir Dizengoff.
+The Tel Aviv Museum of Art was established in 1932 in a building at 16 Rothschild Boulevard that was the former home of Tel Aviv's first mayor, Meir Dizengoff, who had donated the property for a museum in memory of his wife, Zina, following her death in 1930.
+On 14 May 1948, 250 delegates quietly gathered at the museum for the historic signing of the Israeli Declaration of Independence.
+In 1971, the building became Independence Hall when the museum relocated to 27 Shaul Hamelech Boulevard.

+Curator Nehama Guralnik began working at the museum in 1971, when French was the common language among staff, including the director, administrators, and the curators.
+Catalogues were printed in French and Hebrew, with English introduced later that decade.
+Guralnik curated more than 40 exhibitions during her 34-year tenure as international art curator.

 The Helena Rubinstein Pavilion for Contemporary Art opened in 1959.
 Planning for a new building began in 1963 when the museum's collections of modern and contemporary art began to outgrow the premises.
-Construction commenced in 1966 but stopped for two years due to shortage of funds.
-The new museum moved to its current location on King Saul Avenue in 1971.
+Construction commenced in 1966 but stopped for two years due to shortage of funds, before moving to its current location in 1971.

 Another wing was added in 1999 and the Lola Beer Ebner Sculpture Garden was established.
-The museum also contains "The Joseph and Rebecca Meyerhoff Art Education Center", opened since 1988.The museum houses a comprehensive collection of classical and contemporary art, especially Israeli art, a sculpture garden and a youth wing.
+The museum also contains "The Joseph and Rebecca Meyerhoff Art Education Center", opened in 1988.
+The museum houses a comprehensive collection of classical and contemporary art, especially Israeli art, a sculpture garden and a youth wing.

+Suzanne Landau, following 34 years at the Israel Museum, was appointed director and chief curator of the museum in 2012.

 In 2018, the museum set an all-time attendance record with 1,018,323 visitors, ranking 70th on the list of most visited art museums.
-In 2019, the museum's ranking rose to 49th with 1,322,439 visitors.
+In 2019, the museum set a new attendance record, ranking 49th with 1,322,439 visitors.
+In 2022, it again ranked 49th, with 1,070,714 visitors.
+In 2023, it was ranked 48th on The Art Magazine's list of the 100 most popular museums in the world.

+On 23 March 2023, Tel Aviv Museum of Art was partially closed, in participation with Israel's "day of paralysis" during the 2023 Israeli judicial reform protests.
+Following the 7 October attacks and subsequent incidents related to the Gaza war, the Israel–Hezbollah conflict, and the 2024 Iran–Israel conflict, the museum removed several items on display and stored them for safekeeping in a secured basement.
+It also moved other exhibitions to a more protected space on the facility's lower levels.
+The plaza in front of the museum also became an encampment dedicated to the hostages in Gaza called Hostages Square.